 Step 5.
 Configuring WordPress

-Now open it using any of your favourite editor, to make any changes in the WordPress configuration file:
+Now open it using any of your favorite editors, to make any changes in the WordPress configuration file:

 Here are the values that we need to update according to our previous database and user’s setup: